Prompting is not a substitute for probability measurements in large language models: Acknowledgements

 \section{Acknowledgements}

-We thank Jon Gauthier for feedback on an earlier draft.
+We thank Jon Gauthier and the anonymous reviewers for feedback on earlier versions of this work, as well as Peng Qian for translating the prompts into Chinese.
 J.H.~gratefully acknowledges support from an NSF Graduate Research Fellowship (\#1745302), an NSF Doctoral Dissertation Research Improvement Grant (BCS-2116918), and the Simons Center for the Social Brain at MIT.
 R.P.L.~gratefully acknowledges support from NIH grant U01-NS121471, a Newton Brain Science award, and the Simons Center for the Social Brain at MIT.